sparkflows/sparkflows-docs/docs/tutorials/advanced-controls/assert.rst

-Case When
+Assert
 =============

-This tutorial will cover how to use the Case When processor using aggregate health data.
-The ``Case When`` processor can be used to extract features from other columns to improve modelling performance, data quality, and understandability of visualizations, among other use cases.
+This tutorial will cover how to use the Assert processor using aggregate health data.
+The ``Assert`` processor can be used to choose which section of a workflow gets executed based on a parameter created by another node.
 The data has been taken from Kaggle courtesy of the World Health Organization.

 .. contents::
    :depth: 2